TimTemi/flourish-portfolio.github.io/README.md

 ### Credit Card Fraud Detection Model Development
 [Code Repo](https://github.com/TimTemi/Credit-Card-Fraud-Detection-Model-Development)

 Developed machine learning model to detect fraudulent credit card transactions using a dataset of credit card transactions with a significant class imbalance issue, where fraudulent transactions constituted only **0.172%** of all transactions.
 Various techniques, including **RandomUnderSampler** and **SMOTE**, were employed to address this challenge.
 Multiple machine learning models such as RandomForest, DecisionTree, and XGBoost were evaluated, with **hyperparameters tuned** using **Bayesian Optimization** to enhance model performance.
-The implementation of **undersampling** and **oversampling** techniques led to a notable improvement in fraud detection accuracy, as evidenced by achieving an AUPRC score of X%, representing a Y% enhancement over the baseline model, while also effectively reducing false positives and false negatives in the model predictions.
+The implementation of **undersampling** and **oversampling** techniques led to a notable improvement in fraud detection accuracy, as evidenced by achieving an AUPRC score of X%, representing a Y% enhancement over the **baseline model**, while also effectively reducing false positives and false negatives in the model predictions.

 ![fraud_detection](/assets/img/fraud_detection.png)